Upcoming

 • Certificate in University Teaching and Learning (CUTL) - Those interested in the structure of this competency-based program may book a preliminary consultation with Sara Dzaman.
 Participants will be introduced to a variety of teaching strategies, planning approaches, assessment ideas, and reflective practice techniques.

-• Transforming Teaching - This course is offered during the fall term and is an opportunity for faculty and instructors on campus to connect and explore the foundational aspects of teaching at the university level.
+• Transforming Teaching - This course is typically offered during the fall term and is an opportunity for faculty and instructors on campus to connect and explore the foundational aspects of teaching at the university level.
 Transforming Teaching is aimed to support term or tenure-track faculty, sessional lecturers, and post-doctoral fellows in their early years of teaching at USask.

 Grad students and postdocs